rollbar/docs/api/rql.md

 ## Create a RQL job

-Creates a new RQLjob if `force_refresh` is true or one for the same `query_string` does not already exist.
+Creates a new RQL job if `force_refresh` is true or one for the same `query_string` does not already exist.
 Returns the found or newly-created RQL job object.

     POST /api/1/rql/jobs